adrianmueller-eu/personal_assistant/Readme.md

 - [ ] Travel planning and booking

 Mental health bot
-- [ ] Provide different types of sessions (e.g. guided meditation, journaling, CBT, IFS, etc.) and allow the user to choose
 - [ ] Send reminders to the user to have a session
 - [ ] Provide a way to schedule sessions
 - [ ] Find a way to measure and track the user's progress (e.g. mood, stress, etc.)